tobegit3hub/seagull/README.md

 ## Development

 Seagull is implemented in Go with tools like Beego, AngularJS, Bootstrap, Bower, Docker and TravisCI.
 You can fork the repository and send pull-request as you want.
-Any suggestion is welcome!

 * `git clone git@github.com:tobegit3hub/seagull.git`
 * `go get github.com/astaxie/beego`